 Tantallon Castle is a place that I had always dismissed as just being a big wall beside a cliff.
 How wrong I was!
 Tantallon castle really left an impression on me.
 I could easily imagine how frightening it must have been to be under seige.
 Hearing the canonballs of Cromwell's artillery hitting the massive walls of the castle.

 After doing the castle bit, it was time to search out some good tearooms.
 I knew that East Linton had some good restaurants, but before we got there we stumbled across a beautiful little craft shop/tearoom in the prettiest of villages.
 No, I'm not going to share that with you unless you buy one of our guides.
 Otherwise it wouldn't be Secret Scotland, would it?

 15th April 2007 -

-In the 6 years that I have lived in Scotland, I have been to the Isles of Lewis, Harris, Skye and Mull and to the Shetland Islands.
+In the 6 years that I (Aurelia writing this time) have lived in Scotland, I have been to the Isles of Lewis, Harris, Skye and Mull and to the Shetland Islands.
 Arran is one of the few islands that I had not yet visited, although Mike has gone every year of his life since he was 3.

 On Saturday, I finally "bagged" Arran.
 The weather was nice and warm again, so I got up early (well, 8 o'clock!) and took the ferry to the Isle of "Scotland in Miniature".
 The boat wasn't as busy as I thought it would be on this beautiful Saturday of the Easter Holidays - but I know for a fact that it can be overbooked in the summer, having tried to sail to Arran in August a few years back.
 So I strongly recommend pre-booking your ferry tickets, even if you go as foot-passengers.